luizcarlosfaria/spring-net/README.md

 # Issues

-This project was created to show for Spring.NET developers that is possible.
+This project was created to present for Spring.NET developers that is possible to migrate.
 It's sounds like:

-_"Hey there, why nobody start a port?
+_"Hey there, why nobody starts a port?
 We can do that!
-It's not simple, but it's does not need expend much time, come on, don't give up!"_
+It's not simple, but you don't to spend many time, come on, don't give up!"_

 ## Still incubating